KarishmaChauhan1996/Laptop-Price-Predictor--ML-Project/README.md

 - Mean Absolute Error (MAE): Measures the average absolute difference between predicted and actual values (lower is better).

 ### How to Run
-Clone the repository
+- Clone the repository
-Install dependencies.
+- Install dependencies.
-run training script.
+- Run training script.
-Evaluate Model.
+- Evaluate Model.
-Run the prediction app(not deployed)
+- Run the prediction app(not deployed)

 ### Future Enhancements